Small Intestine Cancer Diagnosis

 A small intestine cancer diagnosis is usually made after a series of tests.
 These tests will often begin with a physical exam and discussion of the patient’s medical history, in which a physician will take note of a patient’s age and overall health, the symptoms the patient is experiencing and the results of any previous testing.
 If cancer of the small intestine is suspected, the physician will likely order one or more diagnostic tests.

-Some of tests a physician might perform to confirm or rule out a small intestine cancer diagnosis include:
+Some of the tests a physician might perform to confirm or rule out a small intestine cancer diagnosis include:

 - Imaging tests – Barium may be used in conjunction with X-rays to outline the small intestine and help a physician see tumors or other abnormalities in the organ.
 A physician may also order a CT scan, MRI or PET scan for static images of the region.